Little-known insights about sign language and Deaf culture.

 10) Deaf People Can’t Make Friends or Have Relationships

-It may have been difficult before the digital era to meet like-minded deaf people for professional networking, friendships, or dating and relationships, but now the internet has changed the game altogether.
+It may have been difficult before the digital era to meet like-minded Deaf people for professional networking, friendships, or dating, but the internet has changed the game altogether.

-There are apps, websites, and blogs where deaf people can meet others like them from anywhere in the world, online or offline.
+There are countless apps, social networks, and blogs where Deaf people can meet others like them from anywhere in the world.
+Here are just a few of the most popular:

 Deaf people have faced an incredible amount of challenges, and they still continue to.
 However, they’ve made more progress than we credit them for in their ways of communicating and interacting, in their accomplishments and contributions to society, and in bringing people from all over the world together to build Deaf community and culture.

 Keep scrolling for more interesting facts and quotes about American Sign Language and Deaf culture.

 Learn the fastest growing language in the United States.
 Sign up for online ASL classes, absolutely FREE.

 The three most common stigmas prevalent among Deaf people is that they believe hearing people view them as stupid, weird, or unworthy of their time.